Azure/azure-powershell/src/Network/Network/help/New-AzApplicationGatewayBackendHttpSetting.md

 ```

 ### -Port
-Specifies the port to use for each server in the back-end server pool.
+Specifies the port of the back-end server pool.

 ```yaml
 Type: Int32